Snoozeds/dankrpg-web/docs/slash-commands.md

 ---

 # Slash Commands
-DankRPG currently doesn't plan to fully switch over to slash commands.
-However, some slash commands will be supported as more Discord bots move towards them.
+DankRPG doesn't plan to switch over to slash commands.
+However, some slash commands will be supported as more Discord bots move towards them. <br />
-DankRPG is not *required* to support slash commands, as it has permissions for the [message content intent](https://support-dev.discord.com/hc/en-us/articles/4404772028055).
-Message Content is used only for reading prefixes, and parameters for commands.
+DankRPG is not *required* to support slash commands, as it has permissions for the [message content intent](https://support-dev.discord.com/hc/en-us/articles/4404772028055).<br /> Message Content is used only for reading prefixes, and parameters for commands.
 You can verify this on [Github](https://github.com/Snoozeds/DankRPG) if you'd like.

 ## Commands